Traditional healers of Southern Africa

 Traditional healers of Southern Africa are practitioners of traditional African medicine in Southern Africa.
-They fulfill different social and political roles in the community: divination; healing physical, emotional, and spiritual illnesses; directing birth or death rituals; finding lost cattle; protecting warriors; counteracting witchcraft; and narrating the history, cosmology, and concepts of their tradition.
+They fulfil different social and political roles in the community like divination, healing physical, emotional, and spiritual illnesses, directing birth or death rituals, finding lost cattle, protecting warriors, counteracting witchcraft and narrating the history, cosmology, and concepts of their tradition.

-There are two main types of traditional healers within the Nguni, Sotho-Tswana, and Tsonga societies of Southern Africa: the diviner (isangoma) and the herbalist (inyanga).
+There are two main types of traditional healers within the Nguni, Sotho, and Tsonga societies of Southern Africa: the diviner (sangoma) and the herbalist (inyanga).
 These healers are effectively South African shamans who are highly revered and respected in a society where illness is thought to be caused by witchcraft, pollution (contact with impure objects or occurrences) or through neglect of the ancestors.
-It is estimated that there are as many as 200,000 traditional healers in South Africa compared to 25,000 doctors trained in bio-medical medicine.
-Traditional healers are consulted by approximately 60% of the South African population, usually in conjunction with modern biomedical services.
+It is estimated that there are as many as 200,000 traditional healers in South Africa compared to 25,000 doctors trained in bio-medical practice.
+Traditional healers are consulted by approximately 60% of the South African population, usually in conjunction with modern bio-medical services.
 For harmony between the living and the dead, vital for a trouble-free life, traditional healers believe that the ancestors must be shown respect through ritual and animal sacrifice.
 They perform summoning rituals by burning plants like impepho (Helichrysum petiolare), dancing, chanting, channeling or playing drums.

 Traditional healers will often give their patients muthi—medications made from plant, animal and minerals—imbued with spiritual significance.
 These muthi often have powerful symbolism; for example, lion fat might be prepared for children to promote courage.
 There are medicines for everything from physical and mental illness, social disharmony and spiritual difficulties to potions for protection, love and luck.